Conversion rate, is the measure of how effective your website is at converting your traffic into taking action.

 Conversion Rate Ecommerce example below

-In the graphic we took conversion data for desktop across 3 key channels.
+In the graphic we took conversion data for mobile across 3 key channels.
 We compared this year on year to see the change.

 We were then able to also look at the website behaviours and if these impacting the rate.